RookieITSec/HuginPanoScript/README.md

 ## Software Used
-1. Hugin
+1. Windows 10 was used with standard bat files.
-2. Windows Batch
+2. Hugin

-3.
+  Version: 2021.0.0.52df0f76c700 built by Thomas
+  Path to resources: C:\Program Files\Hugin\share\hugin\xrc\
+  Path to data: C:\Program Files\Hugin\share\hugin\data\

 ## PC Used
-Just for reference - Win 10, i7, 64gb, RTX 2070 Super
+ - Just for reference - Win 10, i7, 64gb, RTX 2070 Super
-Mac or liinux could be used with the scripts, but some modifications would be needed, mostly just syntax of the bat files.
+ - Mac or liinux could be used with the scripts, but some modifications would be needed, mostly just syntax of the bat files.

 ## General Steps